outbrain/fwumious_wabbit/README.md

 ![Rust](https://github.com/outbrain/fwumious_wabbit/workflows/Rust/badge.svg?branch=main)
 [![Gitter](https://badges.gitter.im/FwumiousWabbit/community.svg)](https://gitter.im/FwumiousWabbit/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-Fwumious Wabbit is actively used in Outbrain for off-line research, as well as for some production flows.
-It enables "high bandwidth research" when doing feature engineering, feature selection, hyper-parameter tuning and the like.
+Fwumious Wabbit is actively used in Outbrain for offline research, as well as for some production flows.
+It enables "high bandwidth research" when doing feature engineering, feature selection, hyper-parameter tuning, and the like.

 Data scientists can train hundreds of models over hundreds of millions of examples in a matter of hours on a single machine.